 Once mileage reduction targets have been agreed, travel budgets should be reduced accordingly.
 For grey fleet this is straightforward: it’s the mileage reimbursement rate multiplied by the reduction target.

-Reducing mileage and changing journey patterns is likely to be a significant challenge.
-For mileage management measures to succeed, you should seek to embed them into your organisation’s working practices and culture.
+For any mileage management measures to succeed, you should seek to embed them into your organisation’s working practices and culture.